davidyshen/pdf_merger/README.md

 A simple Windows application for merging PDF files with a native-looking graphical interface and Windows File Explorer integration.

+A simple Windows application for merging PDF files with an native-looking graphical interface and native File Explorer integration, similar to the built-in merge PDF tool on macOS.

+Warning: This code is entirely AI generated and may contain errors because I don't know how to write C#.
+Use at your own risk (or better yet, if you like the app, consider adding some human-written code yourself!).

 ## Features

 - **File Explorer Integration**: Right-click context menu to merge PDFs directly from File Explorer